everlate/bpfs/README.md

 # Converter from Factorio book/blueprint in the clipboard to the directory tree of JSONs and back
 ## Rationale
-Factorio blueprint libraries are difficult to edit in text mode and maintain in version control systems partly because of the large size of the single json file exported from the game.
+Factorio blueprint libraries are difficult to edit in text mode and maintain in version control systems partly due to the large size of the single JSON exported from the game.

-This project allows for parsing the decoded json into the directory structure of individual blueprints.
+This project allows to parse the decoded JSON into the directory structure of individual blueprints.
-Such organization is good for version control and manual editing.
+Such structure is good for version control and manual editing.

 ## Directory structure
 - dir: [book label]